jlonsdale/CV/README.md

 ## Skills

-#### Mathematical Skills
+#### Mathematical and Data Analytical Skills
+#Data Analysis:
+Python, NumPY, Regression analysis, Statistical hypothesis testing
+#Mathematics:
 Multivariable Calculus, Determinants and Matrices, Differential Equations, Legendre Functions, Fourier Analysis and Group Theory.

-Relevant courses
-- Mathematical Methods I, II and III
-- Solid State Physics

-*note to self attach grade transript.

 #### Communication and Teamwork Skills

 I have worked in small and large groups for numerous highly specialized projects throughout my degree and during Makers.
 For example, building a phased array antenna, operating and taking readings from a scanning tunneling microscope and various electronics projects.

-During my projects I obtained experience with project management, data analysis using Python, utilizing group members strengths, meeting deadlines, delegating work among the team as well as picking up and applying new skills quickly.
+During my projects I obtained experience with project management, utilizing group members strengths, meeting deadlines, delegating work among the team as well as picking up and applying new skills quickly.

-During my second year at university I volunteered as a tutor teaching GCSE Physics and Mathematics to 15-16 year olds at NCS.
+During my second year at university I volunteered as a tutor for GCSE Physics and Mathematics to 15-16 year olds at NCS.
 This gave me experience in explaining complicated concepts in easy-to-understand ways.

 Relevant courses
 - Labratory I, II and III